matiasleandronunez/TrelloCoreTest/README_SELENIUM_GRID_SETUP_FROM_ZERO.md

 a Dockerfile is a plain text (no extension, must be named Dockerfile) that has a sequence of commands from which an image will be built.
 This image will be deployed into a container, and works as a template.
 Can be used to deploy as many containers as the user needs.

-`#docker-compose.yaml`
+## docker-compose.yml

-A yaml file that is named docker-compose.
+A yml / yaml file that is named docker-compose.
 It has environment settings, dependencies and execution order for a whole infrastructure of docker containers to be deployed.

 ## Purpose of this document